400-Year History of the Hozugawa River Boat Ride

 Ruled by Akechi Mitsuhide, the former mountain castle town of Kameoka is located to the northwest of Kyoto.
 About an 8-minute walk from JR Kameoka Station is the boarding area for the Hozugawa River Boat Ride.

-During the spring, with its cherry blossoms in bloom, and autumn, with its gorgeous colored leaves, there are days when over 100 boats embark, and it all requires a lot of endurance.
-Mr. Kawarabayashi told us, “surrounded by nature, and 400 years of history, it is our duty as boatman to ensure that everyone on the boat is enjoying the whole experience.”
+For Mr. Kawarabayashi, “Surrounded by nature and 400 years of history, it is our duty as boatmen to ensure that everyone on the boat is enjoying the whole experience.”

-Get on the boat from the bottom of Shin-Hozu Ohashi Bridge, and it’s time to go!
+We board our boat at the base of Shin-Hozu Ohashi Bridge, and it’s time to go!
 The boat has six bench-style seats that fit 3-4 people per row.
 This time there were a total of 16 passengers.
 On both sides of the craft, there are sheets to block water.
 We are excited to see how wet we will get.

 The Kyoto river cruise crew humorously introduces the method of operating the boat, history of Hozugawa Kudari, and areas to see, and the experience was filled with a friendly atmosphere.

-There is a trolley train that connects Kameoka and Arashiyama along the Hozu River, and at times you will be going down the river alongside it.
-If you look up, many trolley passengers will wave at the boats.
-Also, the boat crews cheerfully wave at the trolley passengers.
+The Sagano Romantic Train connects Kameoka and Arashiyama along the Hozu River, and at times you will be going down the river alongside it.
+When you look up, you'll likely see many Sagano Romantic Train passengers waving at the boats.
+Also, the boat crews cheerfully wave at the passengers.

 For a while the current is calm, however about 20 minutes in you will enter the first section of rapids.

-This area is called Ko-ayu no Taki (Sweetfish Falls), and is the only place on Hozu River with a waterfall in its name.
-There is a difference in elevation of about 2m and was named ‘Sweetfish Falls’ because the sweetfish can’t go upstream.
+This area is called Ko-ayu no Taki (Sweetfish Falls) and is the only place on the Hozu River with a waterfall in its name.
+There is a difference in elevation of about two meters, and it was named ‘Sweetfish Falls’ because the sweetfish can’t go upstream.
 Among the boatmen, they say that the sound of Ko-ayu no Taki has changed to Kowai no Taki (Fearsome Falls).

 If it weren’t for the teamwork of the three-person crew and skillful maneuvering with the pole, the boat would not be able to navigate the narrow paths between rocks.
-At moments like this, the cheerful team put on their serious faces, which lets you know that you are in good hands.
+At moments like this, the cheerful team put on their serious faces, letting you know you are in good hands.

-During the Kyoto river cruise, you will go under 5 JR San’in Honsen (JR San’in Main Line) bridges and one trolley train bridge.
+During the Kyoto river cruise, you will go under 5 JR San’in Honsen (JR San’in Main Line) bridges and one Sagano Romantic Train bridge.
 The bridges go in a straight line, so that means the river winds through the valley.
 On your way down, you will see Mt.
-Atago, which is known as Hibuse no Kami (God of Fire Protection) to the left, then to your front, after a while, you start to get confused which way you are facing.
+Atago, known as Hibuse no Kami (God of Fire Protection), to the left, then to your front; after a while, you start to get confused about which way you are facing.

-Through repeated use of the pole the hard rocks have dents.
+Through repeated use of the poles, the hard rocks have dents.
 It is proof that many boatmen have been transporting goods and people since the Edo period.